Things to do in Caserta

 Italy is known for its exceptional natural beauty, spectacular landscape, and stunning art and architecture.
 Home to the Roman Empire and the Renaissance, Italy has inherited many stunning architectural jewels.
 One such rich historical pride is the Royal Palace of Caserta.
 Built in 1752, Reggia di Caserta was Charles VII’s answer to the rival Palace of Versailles in France.
 He hired the famous local architect Luigi Vanvitelli for this coveted project.
 True to its intent this enormous palace with its opulence and class has earned the status of a UNESCO World heritage site.
 Situated just about 30 kilometers from Naples, this royal residence in the countryside makes for a perfect destination for a day trip from Naples.

-Royal Palace of Caserta - In a Nutshell
+Royal Palace of Caserta - In a nutshell

-Royal Palace of Caserta - Things to know
+Things to know

 ⏰ Suggested Duration: 3 Hours

-Royal Palace of Caserta Opening Hours
+Opening Hours

-• Sunday - Saturday: 08:30 AM to 19:30 PM
+• Sunday - Saturday: 8:30am to 7:30pm

 • Tuesday - Closed